-The Company's consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and satisfaction of liabilities in the ordinary course of business.
+The Company's financial statements have been prepared on the basis of continuity of operations, realization of assets and satisfaction of liabilities in the ordinary course of business.
 The Company has incurred losses and negative cash flows from operations since inception.
-As of September 30, 2015, the Company had an accumulated deficit of \$120,421.
-The Company believes its cash and investments balance of \$73,103 as of September 30, 2015 will be sufficient to fund its anticipated level of operations for at least the next 12 months.
+As of June 30, 2016, the Company had an accumulated deficit of \$156,390 and had cash and investments of \$43,927.
+The Company is evaluating the sufficiency of its cash and investments to fund operations in light of the discontinuation of the ARMOR3-SV trial and reduction in workforce that were announced in July 2016.
+The Company is currently evaluating potential paths forward for galeterone and its pipeline, but expects its cash and investments balance to be sufficient to fund operations into at least the first half of 2017.
+The Company will need to obtain substantial additional funding in order to complete the development of, and to commercialize, galeterone for patients with CRPC, submit a new drug application ("NDA") to the U.S. Food and Drug Administration ("FDA") for galeterone, conduct other ongoing and planned clinical trials of galeterone, and develop or commercialize any future product candidates.
+If the Company is unable to raise capital when needed or on acceptable terms, it may be forced to delay, reduce, terminate or eliminate its product development programs and commercialization efforts.
 The Company's ability to generate product revenue and operating cash flow will depend heavily on the successful development and eventual commercialization of galeterone and other product candidates that it may develop in the future.
-Until such time, if ever, that the Company can generate positive cash flows from operations, it will have to seek other sources of capital.